image-rs/blog.image-rs.org/_posts/2019-04-21-memory-unsafety.md

+---
+layout: post
+author: HeroicKatora
-# Advisory about potential memory unsafety issues
+title: "Advisory about potential memory unsafety issues"
+---

 [While reviewing][i885] some `unsafe Vec::from_raw_parts` operations within the library, trying to justify their existence with stronger reasoning, we noticed